rkkautsar/sudoku-solver/README.md

 ## Benchmarks

-About 8.5s to solve the benchmark here: https://codegolf.stackexchange.com/questions/190727/the-fastest-sudoku-solver
+About 8.5s (0.17ms per puzzle) to solve the benchmark of [49k 17-clue 9x9 sudoku](data/sudoku.many.17clue.txt) from here: https://codegolf.stackexchange.com/questions/190727/the-fastest-sudoku-solver

 Fastest on this benchmark is [tdoku](https://www.github.com/t-dillon/tdoku) which took 0.2s to complete :rocket:.
 Other SAT-based solver with minisat took 11.7s but done in different machine, so seems we have similar performance.
-(TODO: can do better if we can reuse gophersat solver isntead)
+(TODO: can do better if we can reuse gophersat solver instead)

 Other benchmarks on MacBook Pro (15-inch, 2019):